The story of Keynotopia

 In 2010, I had already spent 3 years as a user experience design consultant, helping some of the best startups in Seattle and Silicon Valley design and launch more than 12 products, and I’ve been part of great success stories as four of these startups were acquired.
 It was time to do something different, but I was still extremely passionate about design and technology.
 My starting point was to look back at how I had been helping companies design, test, iterate, and launch products quickly, and to turn some of my design services into products that thousands of entrepreneurs and designers can use to accomplish similar results.

 Because I’ve always been a big proponent of simplifying complex problems and solving them through the 20/80 principle, Apple Keynote has been my tool of choice as a designer.
 It truly embodies the concept of productive simplicity: It contains powerful drawing tools, smart guides, visual styles, locking, and grouping.
 Master slides make it possible to reuse interface components across multiple screens, hyperlinks add “clickability” to the prototype, and slide transitions create cool interface animations with a single click.
 And since it works seamlessly with Adobe CS apps, allowing graphic designers to reuse the prototypes I’ve created as a basis for their final designs without requiring them to recreate the interface.

-And at a $20 price tag, Apple Keynote beats most wireframing, prototyping, and design tools out there.
-It’s the best design tool disguised as a presentation app!
+And for a FREE product, Apple Keynote beats most wireframing, prototyping, and design tools out there.
+It’s the best app prototyping tool disguised as a presentation app!

 So I started by sharing a couple of Keynote templates that I had created during my work as a product designer.
 Soon after, my blog post on how I prototype iPad apps using Apple Keynote became viral, and I’ve received hundreds of requests to design more templates for web, desktop and other mobile platforms.